 We work hard to ensure our people understand and follow ethical requirements.
-On joining the firm, all staff and partners of PwC New Zealand are given the Code of Conduct and are expected to live by the values expressed in it during the course of their professional careers.
+On joining the firm, all staff and partners of PwC New Zealand are provided with an overview of the Code of Conduct and the expected behaviours for all partners and staff, who should follow these expectations throughout the course of their professional careers at our firm.
 In addition, every partner and staff member is required to complete new hire training, which covers the ethics and compliance network standards, including ethics and the Code of Conduct.

-Everyone at PwC New Zealand has a responsibility to report and express concerns, and to do so fairly, honestly, and professionally when dealing with a difficult situation or when observing behaviours inconsistent with the Code of Conduct.
+As part of the values and expectations in the Code, everyone at PwC New Zealand has a responsibility to report and express concerns, and to do so fairly, honestly, and professionally when dealing with a difficult situation or when observing behaviours inconsistent with the Code of Conduct.
 We have an accountability framework to facilitate remediation of behaviours that are inconsistent with the Code of Conduct.